The NCTJ delivers industry standard qualifications for pre-entry, trainee journalists and professional qualifications for working journalists.

 The NCTJ Certificate in Foundation Journalism provides an introduction to journalism.
 It may be used as a stepping stone for candidates wanting to go on to a career in journalism or by those wishing to improve their journalistic skills for a specific purpose.

-The qualification is designed in such a way as to give a wide variety of uses within the community journalism setting; whether as a community journalist, blogger or those wishing to use journalism as a way to draw attention to specific community issues.
+The qualification is designed to cover a wide variety of uses within the community journalism setting; whether as a community journalist, blogger or those wishing to use journalism as a way to draw attention to specific community issues.

 Apprentices must also produce a work-related project towards the end of their training which is independently assessed and must be passed to gain the apprenticeship certificate.

-The NCTJ Diploma in Journalism equips trainee journalists with the knowledge and skills for professional entry level journalism.
-This qualification encompasses the skills required by the modern convergent journalist working across all media sectors.
+The Level 3 NCTJ Diploma in Journalism equips trainee journalists with the knowledge and skills for professional entry level journalism.
+This qualification encompasses the skills required by the modern multimedia journalist.

 The National Qualification in Journalism (NQJ) is the industry’s professional qualification that trainee journalists with at least 18 months employment can take to achieve senior status as a journalist.
 Employers who support the programme register trainees with the NCTJ and an online logbook is completed providing evidence of training and experience before taking the exams.